 Full-board accommodation is provided, with three nights at the Hotel Manolo Mayo in Los Palacios and four nights at the Hotel Meson de Sancho near Tarifa.
 All rooms have en suite bathrooms.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader, full-board accommodation (starting with dinner on 17th, ending with breakfast on 24th), bottled water throughout, soft drinks at meal times, local transport by mini-bus and international flights.
+All birdwatching excursions with Bird Holidays leader, full-board accommodation (starting with dinner on 22nd, ending with breakfast on 29th), soft drinks at meal times, bottled water throughout, local transport by mini-bus and international flights.